All Episodes

 Here we go again.

-And this is a great lesson how Republicans sometimes snatch defeat from the jaws of victory.
+And this is a great lesson, how Republicans sometimes snatch defeat from the jaws of victory.

 As the last caller pointed out, we're winning the war on the health care battle.

-People understand that if you think health care can provide you with something that is free or subsidized, you will be rationed, or health care will be rationed.
+People understand that if you think healthcare can provide you with something that is free or subsidized, you will be rationed or health care will be rationed.

-Oh, that's subsidized.
+Oh, it's subsidized.

 I think I'll use more health care.